Darrenkhoo/DS2020-Final-Project/README.md

 Through the analysis of this data set, we hope to find out:

-1. What are the average range of value for each characteristic for benign and malignant tumor?

-2. Is there a correlation between the characteristics and the type of tumor?
+1. Is there a correlation between the characteristics and the type of tumor?

-3. Which characteristic is the most highly correlated and which is lowest to the type of tumor?
+2. Which characteristic is the most highly correlated and which is lowest to the type of tumor?

-4. Can we predict whether a tumor is benign or malignant base on its characteristics?
+3. Can we predict whether a tumor is benign or malignant base on its characteristics?

-5. Is it possible to speed up the process of identifying whether a tumor is benign or malignant?
+4. Is it possible to speed up the process of identifying whether a tumor is benign or malignant?

-6. Can we increase chances of identifying tumor type from imaging techniques?
+5. Can we increase chances of identifying tumor type from imaging techniques?

-7. Can we increase accuracy of identifying tumor type from imaging techniques?
+6. Can we increase accuracy of identifying tumor type from imaging techniques?

 ## Data set